-The Start addresses (Base Pointer address) of the five capability structures vary depending on the combination of capabilities enabled in the Vivado IP catalog GUI.
+The Start addresses (Base Pointer address) of the five capability structures vary depending on the combination of capabilities enabled.

 Table 3-29 through Table 3-33 define the start addresses of the five Extended Capability Structures, depending on the combination of PCI Express Extended Capabilities selected.